ebersphi/oracle-scripts/README.md

 These scripts are designed to work in an environment having diverse Oracle database versions and diverse Operating Systems.

 ## Programming
 The key principle for these scripts is compatibility.
+POSIX level.

 No fancy bash-isms, no gnu tools.
 Expect awk, sed, and ex.